siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 UR = {u^2 | u >= 0}
 ```

 So ultrareals are positive definite.
-They are numbers as presences, values, magnitudes, or manifestations of energy.
+They are numbers as values or magnitudes.
 They are not absences, removals, or opposites.

 This matches ordinary experience.
-Existing things appear as positive presences.
+Existing things appear as positive values.
 We meet an apple, not a negative apple.
 We meet a block, not a negative block.
 Negatives enter when something is removed, reversed, canceled, compared, or rotated out of the positive layer.

 Debt should not be placed in the negative layer.
-Debt `D` is a positive value:
+Debt `D` is a positive future claim:

 ```text
 D = d^2
 ```

-Its difference is phase.
-Debt is positive value applied in the future.
+Debt is value assigned to future settlement.
 It exists positively as an obligation, claim, record, or relation.
 Only a bookkeeping view assigns a minus sign to one side of that positive relation.

 If a language names a "negative-apple," then the named thing is still positive as a unit: